RolandHughes/ls-cs/README.md

 **currently requires C++17 or newer.**

+## Ubuntu 18.04 users
+To build this code you need to read and follow python-3-7-notes.txt.

 ## Transitional
 Versions 0.2.1 and later are transitional experiments for things that may become part of [BasisDoctrina](https://sourceforge.net/projects/basisdoctrina/).

+Completed:
+* nuked much dead and legacy code.
+* removed minGW support.
+Native or nothing.
+* cleaned up the install directory tree.
+* lscs.conf is now found where it should be and legacy bug that still exists in Qt today of not respecting Libraries = path is fixed.
+This means you can do a local build into a directory tree and build examples against it successfully without having to copy the entire library into same directory as binary.

 Transitions currently taking place:

-* nuking much dead and legacy code
-* removing minGW support.
-Native or nothing.
-* cleaning up the install directory tree
 * renaming and relocating Qt header files to avoid collisions
 * making SDL3 the primary underlying library.
-All QPlatform code will be replaced by a new LsPlatform class based exclusively on SDL3.
+All QPlatform code will be replaced by a new LsXPlatform class based exclusively on SDL3.
 * UTF-8 for internal character encoding.
-* QChar will be replaced by LsChar which will be based on work already done in BasisDoctrina.
+* QChar will be replaced by LsXChar which will be based on work already done in BasisDoctrina.
 * All flavors of QString will go away and be replaced by work already done in bd_string for BasisDoctrina.
+LsXString
 * Containers will become wrappers for STL templates/classes.
 * One by one all low level graphics classes will be replaced by wrappers for SDL3 functionality.
 * CUPS 3.x support.